 46. Long Form Copy Works Best if You’re Selling Expensive Items

 The master himself, David Ogilvy, said that “long copy outperforms short copy”.
 When you are selling complex products or expensive consulting packages, you will more often than not need to dive deep into how you can help your target audience and what benefits they can expect from working with you.

 People today are more apt to scan a page of text than to read the entire thing from top to bottom.
 To increase readability, add subheadings throughout your copy and reduce the length of your sentences and paragraphs.

 48. Write Better Headlines

-Headlines are the most important part of any copy and are the determining factor of whether someone will read your copy or continue browsing.
+Headlines are an essential part of any copy and determine whether someone will read your copy or continue browsing.
 Make your headlines captivating and to the point to hook people in and spark their interest.

 49. Mix Up Your Content

 Reading a big block of text isn’t fun for anyone.
 Making your content more interesting by using images, bullet points, and bold and italicise words.